hopeman1102/go-chatbot/readme.md

 ## Data format

-The data format can be provided via `yaml` or `json` files, refer to the format in `https://github.com/kevwan/chatterbot-corpus`.
+The data format can be provided via `yaml` or `json` files.
 Roughly, it is as follows.

 ```yaml
 categories: